santosleon/chat_with_login/README.md

 # Chat with login
 This app utilizes a MERN stack (MongoDB, Express, ReactJS, NodeJS) and other technologies, like WebSockets, JSON Web Token, Bcrypt, Axios and Redux.
-It allows the users to signin to a chat page like Slack.
+It allows users to sign in to a chat page with multiple chanels.

 ## How to use?
 You need to add 'backend/configs/.env' file to run the project.
 The content of this file looks like: